Up to 35% off Raised Beds

 This variety produces beautiful pink flowers with dark green foliage.

 ‘Waltham’ is a member of the PJM rhododendron group.
 This group of rhododendrons are particularly good performers in the New England states.
-Waltham is a smaller member of this group, topping out between 1 and 3 feet, while other PJM rhododendrons will grow to 6 feet in above.
+Waltham is a smaller member of this group, topping out between 1 and 3 feet, while other PJM rhododendrons will grow to 6 feet and above.

 ‘Yaku Sunrise’